2er0/runalyze-docker/README.md

 ## Contribution

-For typos and other issues - pleace create a issue and for fixes -> pull requests
+For typos and other issues - pleace create a issue or pull requests